ONC Information Blocking Rule and its implications

 Recommendations to Healthcare Providers

-ONC Information Blocking rule officially kicks in on April 5,2021 and applies to Healthcare Providers and we recommend that you review the privacy and security policies of your practice to ensure that you are equipped to handle information access requests.
-We also recommend to carefully review the Information Blocking Exceptions to ensure you are better prepared to exercise these options when appropriate.
+The ONC Information Blocking Rule officially kicks off on April 5, 2021 and applies to healthcare providers.
+We recommend that you review the privacy and security policies of your practice to ensure that you are equipped to handle information access requests.
+We also recommend you carefully review the information blocking exceptions to ensure you are better prepared to exercise these options when appropriate.

-Practice Fusion is prepared to support your health IT needs and is working diligently to address the requirements of the Info Blocking Rule specifically the components that apply to certified Health IT products.
-Practice Fusion is planning to offer interoperability enhancements in the C-CDA workflows by supporting USCDI data elements later this year.
+Practice Fusion is prepared to support your health IT needs and is working diligently to address the requirements of the Information Blocking Rule, specifically the components that apply to certified Health IT products.
+Practice Fusion is planning to offer interoperability enhancements in the C-CDA (Consolidated Clinical Document Architecture) workflows by supporting USCDI data elements later this year.
 Practices can exchange health information pertinent to USCDI using the C-CDA format.
-We are also evaluating the requirements for API based certification criteria and are prepared to support our practices with certified API capabilities before the regulatory deadline of December 2022.
+We are also evaluating the requirements for API-based certification criteria and are prepared to support our practices with certified API capabilities before the regulatory deadline of December 2022.

-Practice Fusion will also be offering knowledge base articles related to Information Blocking Rule as we improve our product experience.
-To this effect, we are hosting a webinar on Information Blocking for our clients.
+Practice Fusion will be offering knowledge base articles related to the Information Blocking Rule as we improve our product experience, as well as articles regarding the Fast Healthcare Interoperability Resources (FHIR®) API standard and EHI exports.
 More details will be made available soon.

 Dates to remember: